Shared Flavors , Shared Memories

 Baked pig’s head prepared during Christmas, slowly roasted with garlic and onions.
 Photo by the author.

-So I asked about it, about how all of this was made.
-My mother-in-law didn’t find it pleasant; she still remembers hearing the pig scream.
+My mother-in-law didn't find it pleasant.
+She still remembers hearing the pig scream.
 But for others, it felt different.
-They spoke of it as a kind of gathering, something they remembered fondly, with stories they were eager to share.
+They spoke of it as a gathering.
+Something they remembered fondly.

-And, of course, there was pálinka.
-People started drinking early, and as the day went on, the work slowly shifted into something else, less just labor and more a gathering, a shared ritual.
+People started drinking early, and as the day went on, the work slowly shifted into something else — less labor and more a gathering, a shared ritual.
 By the end of the day, people were tired, sometimes drunk, sometimes careless.
-The stories that remained were no longer about the animals, but about the people.
+The stories that remained were less about the animals, and more about the people.

 Veal tripe in sauce served with slices of socca, a chickpea based fried dish, on a plate in Nice, France.